jonstones/azure_templating/hub_gateway_load_sharing/README.md

-Please also note owing to multiple python interpreters being present, the interpreter has been explicitly set within the ```ansible.cfg``` file, you may have to remove this to run thie playbook correctly on your own system.
+Please also note owing to multiple python interpreters being present, the interpreter has been explicitly set within the ```ansible.cfg``` file, you may have to remove this to run the playbook correctly on your own system.

 ## Prerequities